hacknug/iguides/README.md

-smpl - simpliest jekyll theme
+smpl - the simplest jekyll theme
 =============================

 Easiest (sic!) way to run blog like a hacker using Github Pages.